zxpower/reflaskr/README.md

 *  [`flask`](http://flask.pocoo.org/) (and all it's prerequisites)
 *  [`sqlite`](http://sqlite.org/) and it's [bindings](http://wiki.python.org/moin/SQLite)

+## Building and running Docker image

+1. You can run everything via [Docker](https://www.docker.com/).
+First you need to build the image that can be done using script provided:

+    `buildImage.sh` - will produce a local image

+2. Next you need to run your newly built container using:

+    `docker run --name reflaskr -d -p 8080:8080 reflaskr:latest`

+3. Now you're able to access `reflaskr` by opening [http://localhost:8080/](http://localhost:8080/).

+**Note** - Docker image built is run as `non-root` user for security measures.
+You can use it as blueprint for creating your own Docker images for running `flask` in production.

 ## Support

 If you run into any issues, visit [project's issue page](https://github.com/digiblink/reflaskr/issues) and report an issue.